Industry & Code

 - Does the builder name an energy advisor on the team from schematic design?

-- Has the builder delivered Step 5 homes in the local market (Burnaby, Vancouver, Coquitlam, North Vancouver)?
+- Has the builder delivered Step 3 + EL-4 homes (or higher) in the local market — Burnaby, Vancouver, Coquitlam, North Vancouver?
 Hot climates and prairie dryness behave differently than the BC south coast's wet winters.

 A builder fluent in Step Code is also fluent in moisture management.
 The same techniques that make a house airtight can trap moisture if vapour-management isn't right for the climate.
 The west coast doesn't forgive this kind of mistake.